Cerberus-ik/rr-live/Riot-SG/README.md

 #### Step 3 Get the actual summoners
 After all the above mentioned steps we should have a few hundred leagues.
 Depending on the amount of games the base summoner played.
-The only thing left to do ist to get the actual ``League`` with the League api and get all the summoners in it.
+The only thing left to do is to get the actual ``League`` with the League api and get all the summoners in it.
 We always filter for duplicates since a player could be Platinum or higher in multiple queues (FlexQ and SoloQ).